kaunda-a/nyx-automation/.qwen/PROJECT_SUMMARY.md

 - Updated tag to trigger new workflow
 - Used pnpm/action-setup for cross-platform pnpm installation
 - Fixed ES module compatibility issue with download scripts by renaming to .cjs extension
+- Fixed ES module compatibility issue with build scripts by renaming to .cjs extension

 ## Current Plan
 1. [COMPLETED] Add Tauri dependencies to the client project